 As in any big city, crime and safety are always a concern.
-You can gather some interesting information and statistics about crime and safety on the following websites.
+You can gather some interesting information and statistics about crime and safety on the NYC Police Department website.

 Besides affordability and safety, some other considerations in determining where to live include proximity to your employment, proximity to transportation, convenience to shopping, children’s childcare and schooling, and proximity to your social connections.

 There are several good neighborhood guides to help you determine if a certain neighborhood is where you would like to live.

 Some of the more affordable areas in Manhattan are close to Columbia campuses: Upper East Side (East of Third Avenue), Morningside Heights, South Harlem, Central Harlem, East Harlem, Hamilton Heights, Washington Heights, Hudson Heights, and Inwood.